-It is the total income, not of women, not of men, but of all the working people together, that determines the degree of health and happiness in the country
+It is the total income, not of women, not of men, but of all the working people together, that determines the degree of health and happiness in the country by a man, David S. Earl, at the New England Manufacturers' Conference in 1917:

 We placed seventy-five women in different departments under men instructors and in two weeks' time they could handle the machines alone.
 We have found them more adept at learning and far better producers than men.
-At the present time we have women working on the bevel-gear generators. . .
+At the present time we have women working on the bevel-gear generators. . . .
 We find no choice between married and unmarried women when it comes to work, attendance and disposition.